saalfeldlab/ntakt/README.md

 [![Build Status](https://travis-ci.com/saalfeldlab/imklib2.svg?branch=master)](https://travis-ci.com/saalfeldlab/imklib2) [![Build status](https://ci.appveyor.com/api/projects/status/cvi9r5hqyiiyenlu?svg=true)](https://ci.appveyor.com/project/hanslovsky/imklib2)

-# imklib (preliminary name)
+# ntakt

-imklib (preliminary name) combines the expressive power and flexibility of the Java image processing library [ImgLib2](https://github.com/imglib/imglib2) with the convenience and clarity that Kotlin operators provide.
-Internally, imklib uses Kotlin extension functions to add operator overloading and other convenience functions that would otherwise not be possible in Java.
+ntakt brings n-dimensional transformation and algebra to Kotlin!
+It combines the expressive power and flexibility of the Java image processing library [ImgLib2](https://github.com/imglib/imglib2) with the convenience and clarity that Kotlin operators provide.
+Internally, ntakt uses Kotlin extension functions to add operator overloading and other convenience functions that would otherwise not be possible in Java.
 The result is a very concise and intuitive syntax that users are familiar with from other scientific computing libraries such as [NumPy](https://numpy.org) in the [Python](https://www.python.org) world.
 For example, this is the Java code to multiply two images in ImgLib2:

 ``` java
 // populate data